bheidecker/bettini/docs/_i18n/en/contact/content.md

 Dr. Heidecker is the head of the Heart Failure and Cardiomyopathy Clinic at the Charité, Universitätsmedizin Berlin, Campus Benjamin Franklin.

+Dr. Heidecker accepts all insurance plans.
+A referral (in German: Überweisungsschein) by a primary care provider is required with general insurance.

 To make an appointment with Dr. Heidecker at her clinic, please fill the form located on the [Charité Website]({{ site.data.links.clinic.form }}){:target="_blank"}.